Akuli/math-tutorial/_sources/derivatives.rst.txt

 This chapter contains more not-so-practical math than the trig and geometry chapter, but you may find it surprisingly fun.
-However, the math is not useless gibberish isolated from real life and there's a practical and fun example at the end.
+However, the math is not useless gibberish isolated from real life and there's a practical example with a fun demonstration game at the end.

 .. warning::